The Little Apple – New York as Toytown in The Sandpit

 Alice For The iPad

 “Just how,” people inquire, earnestly and with furrowed brows, “just how will the iPad make reading different?”
-If you get an earnest, brow-furrowed inquiry simply thrust this in their phiz, it’s brilliant!
-There’s a making of interview on the just-launched The Literary Platform.

 What does your website look like on the iPad?